Greek ATEbank chief admits sending savings abroad

-ATHENS (Reuters) - The former head of ailing Greek lender ATEbank AGBr.AT, which authorities deemed non-viable and split into good and bad parts, admitted to sending millions of euros of personal savings abroad but said the transfer did not violate any laws.
+ATHENS, Aug 5 (Reuters) - The former head of ailing Greek lender ATEbank, which authorities deemed non-viable and split into good and bad parts, admitted to sending millions of euros of personal savings abroad but said the transfer did not violate any laws.

 Theodore Pantalakis, former chief executive of ATEbank, told Sunday’s Realnews paper the money was sent abroad to buy assets.